-Ponds are protected, and the incorporation of new ponds and areas of wetland are encouraged as part of sustainable drainage schemes (SuDS).
-Where a culverted watercourse falls within the footprint of a development, the watercourse should be restored to a natural channel.
+Existing ponds should be retained and the incorporation of new ponds and areas of wetland are encouraged as part of sustainable drainage schemes (SuDS).
+Where a culverted watercourse falls within the footprint of a development, where possible the watercourse should be restored to a natural channel.

-Wildlife enhancement schemes should link into and enhance existing biodiversity networks and wildlife corridors.
+Wildlife enhancement schemes should, where possible, link into and enhance with existing sites of wildlife importance.